vishal2098govind/knowledge_base/knowledge_base/Go-Bill-Kennedy/Go Language Guide/Composition.md

 	)
 }

-// Cat contains everything a Cat needs. type Cat struct {
+// Cat contains everything an Animal is but specific
+// attributes that only a Cat has. type Cat struct {
+	// Animal
 	Name        string
 	IsMammal    bool
 	ClimbFactor int
 }

-// Speak knows how to speak like a cat.
+// Speak knows how to speak like a cat. func (c *Cat) Speak() {
-// This makes a Cat now part of a group of concrete
-// types that know how to speak. func (c *Cat) Speak() {
 	fmt.Printf(
 		"Meow!
 My name is %s, it is %t I am a mammal with a climb factor of %d.\n",